 September isn't far away.
 And never let your kids drink un-chlorinated Mexican pool water the day before you fly back to the USA.
 That's not pretty.

 Stacey Conner's life with four kids under six is messy, but never boring.
-She writes about life with a toddler herd, adoption, trans-racial parenting and other issues, big and small, at Any Mommy Out There.
-You can also find her on Twitter and Facebook.
+She writes about life with a toddler herd, adoption, trans-racial parenting and other issues, big and small.
+You can also find her on Facebook.